[Mexican Green Tomato, Mexican Ground Cherry, Husk Tomato, Jamberry,

 Tomatillos are a nightshade native to Mexico and were well developed as a crop by the Aztecs.
 Our first evidence of cultivation is from around 800 BCE but it was probably grown far earlier than that.

 Tomatillos are much used in Mexican green sauces and salsas.
-They are both tart and sweet.
-There is no satisfactory substitute.
+They are both tart and sweet, and there is no satisfactory substitute.
 The small Milpero variety is a little stronger in flavor and a little less tart.
 For most uses I prefer the large ones.

 The regular large ones typically around 2-1/4 inches diameter and 2-3/4 ounces, The largest I've seen was 3-1/3 inches diameter and 6-5/8 ounces.
 The small Milpero variety is typically around 1-1/4 inches diameter and weighs 1/2 ounce.